NunoEdgarGFlowHub/ethereum_blockchain/README.md

 ## Data curation

-The data was mined from the etherchain API (https://www.etherchain.org/).
+The data was mined from the etherchain API (https://www.etherchain.org/documentation/api/).

+There are various blockchain explorers (e.g., etherchain, etherscan) and can be reviewed here: http://cryptomining-blog.com/tag/etherscan/

 ### Transaction level